mattbrepo/OversamplingKNN/README.md

 ![Example](/images/plot3.jpg)

-The oversampling did improve the prediction of the underrepresented class (class B, cross symbol), but had a negative effect on the prediction of the class A points.
-This is understood, since the creation of random class B points affects the prediction of those class A points that are close to such class B points.
+The oversampling did improve the prediction of the underrepresented class (class B, cross symbol), but it had a negative effect on the prediction of the class A points.
+This is understandable, since the creation of random class B points affects the prediction of those class A points that are close to such class B points.